seasonedfish/fishersun.com/src/content/posts/setting-up-vscode-for-gnome-and-wayland/index.md

 Ah, that's much better.

-## Addendum: make it stop prompting for your password
+## Addendum: making it stop prompting for your password
 If your VSCode prompts for your password every time you launch it after restarting, [you can fix that by adding another flag](https://askubuntu.com/a/968149) to the Exec field of the `.desktop` file.